hamada-g/blue-lab/docs/lab-journal.md

 - Bound the external switch to the Realtek 8922AE WiFi 7 PCI-E NIC
 - Verified that the management operating system is allowed to share the selected network adapter
 - Documented the initial Hyper-V networking setup
+- Downloaded the Ubuntu Server 24.04 LTS ISO
+- Documented the installation media
+- Created the first VM: wazuh-server
+- Attached the Ubuntu Server ISO to the wazuh-server VM
+- Updated the VM build notes with the exact VM name, generation, memory, network, virtual disk path, and installation media path

 ### Decisions Made
 - The project will start as a simple security monitoring lab